a4jp-com/flex-posts/readme.txt

 == Description ==

-Flex Posts is a widget to display posts in various different layouts.
+Flex Posts Extended is a widget to display posts in various different layouts.
 It is useful for a news site where you need to display a lot of posts in a page.

 The widget is responsive so you can place it in any widget area.
 The widget content will adapt based on the width of its container.
 In a narrow area like standard sidebar, posts will be displayed vertically, but in a wider area, posts will be displayed in 2 or 3 columns depends on the container's width.